 -

-A field-tested take on resetting indexes when completions start feeling stale with Cursor: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on few-shot examples that teach taste, not just format with Prompt engineering for code: what it rewards, where it breaks, and how to keep the workflow honest.

 -